BitHighlander/pioneer-platform/README.md

 # Keepkey Client (v2)

-A support Application for the keepkey wallet
+A support application for the KeepKey Hardware Wallet

 ## Install the dependencies
 ```bash